 Do you know that a vibrant and colorful desktop wallpaper can uplift your mood?
-If you are an avid computer user, it is very important to have a nice and lively desktop wallpaper and the lock screen image.
+If you are an avid computer user, it is very important to have a nice and lively desktop wallpaper and a lock screen image.
 It is equally important to change the wallpaper from time to time to break the monotony.
-While we have already posted a tutorial on how to save Spotlight Lock Screen images in Windows 10.
+While we have already posted a tutorial on how to save Spotlight Lock Screen images in Windows 11/10.
 Today in this post, we will learn about some tools which help you save all the Spotlight images in one folder and use it when you want as desktop wallpapers.

 1] Windows Spotlight Tool

 Windows Spotlight Tool is a nice, simple and free utility that lets you save the Windows Spotlight images in the desired folder and use it afterward when needed.

 Download the Windows Spotlight Tool and install it.
 Here you just have to select the path to save the images and click on Export tab.
 If you want to add the .JPG extension to each image automatically, check the box.

 I just finished installing the tool and it took less than a minute to store the images in the selected folder.
 The screenshot shows that the folder has 125 Spotlight images, however, some of these files are black files, while some are the app icons and asset images.

 Windows 11/10 comes with a limited collection of background images for Desktop or Lock Screen.
 But, Windows Spotlight comes with a huge collection of stunning background images from around the world.